 Peterborough Public Health (PPH) serves residents throughout the City and County of Peterborough and offers a wide range of programs and services ranging from healthy eating workshops, poverty reduction initiatives, and oral health clinics to controlling infectious disease outbreaks, water safety and sexual health clinic services.

 The local share of public health costs, after deducting the MOH contribution, is allocated to the City, County, Curve Lake First Nation and Hiawatha First Nation based on population.
-The City’s contribution amount included in the 2024 budget is the PPH requested amount of $1,780,741, an increase of 15.5%.
-2024 Overview
+The City’s contribution amount included in the 2025 budget has been limited to the 2% increase as identified in the Preliminary Estimate of Anticipated Budget Impacts presented to Council in June of 2024.
+The anticipated reorganization of the Public Health units will likely result in a 2025 request beyond the 2% included in the 2025 budget, however, this impact is still an unknown at the time the budget books were prepared. |

 ||||||||||||||||||